Boulder’s assault weapons ban, meant to stop mass shootings, was blocked 10 days before grocery store attack

-As of early Tuesday, police have yet to identify the suspect or release any details about his weapon, how he purchased it, or if the ordinance would have prevented him from buying or possessing the weapon within city limits.
+As of early Tuesday, police have yet to identify the suspect or release any details about his weapon, how he purchased it or if the ordinance would have prevented him from buying or possessing the weapon within city limits.
 Police told the Denver Post and CNN that he was reported to have been carrying a rifle.

 Yet, for Dawn Reinfeld, co-founder of the Colorado gun violence prevention group Blue Rising, the “appalling” timing of the court decision was hard to ignore.